 9 miles up and down Mt.
 Mansfield today, but 2 miles on Long Trail

 The hurricane was the real deal here in VT yesterday, with today an atmospheric clearing event.
-It was mostly cloudy, often patched with blue sky day, where it was cold enough at 4,000 feet that I put my H0udini jacket on.
+It was mostly cloudy, often patched with blue sky day, where it was cold enough at 4,000 feet that I put on my Houdini jacket.

 Last post here until the weekend- maybe Sunday.
 I dropped my iPod Touch while taking a shot standing on a ledge at the summit that resulted in the screen shattering, rendering most of the keys inoperable, and cancelling the scrolling function.
 It is impossible to write a post, let alone edit and send them.
 So, in the meantime, I will be using paper and pencil for the next four days, when Lee, The Weatherman and I should reach the Canada border.